360CVGroup/RefVTON/README.md

 Please prepare the pretrained weights of the Flux-Kontext model and the Qwen2.5-VL-32B model.
-And you can generate the reference image using the following commands:
+And you can generate the additonal reference image using the following commands: